takenet/blip-docs/source/includes/en/getting-started/js/getting-started-js.md

 A **command** allows querying and manipulation of server resources and the consumption of **BLiP** extensions and integrations.
 To see more details about what are the commands [click here](#commands).

-One of the most common extension is **[Event Analysis](#event-analysis)** that allows to register chatbot's events to create analytics reports in portal.

-Let see some samples of how to send commands:

 > Using `sendCommand` method

 ```javascript